[?] Subscribe To This Site

 These are all great to use!

-A great site to visit to familiarise yourself with these and purchase fabric is the Fat Quarter Shop.
+A great site to visit to familiarize yourself with these and purchase fabric is the Fat Quarter Shop.
 Dealing with smaller pieces of fabric is more manageable and less time consuming.
 You can also purchase these at your local quilting shop.

 Seam Allowance